Short Bites: Xerostomia in Patients Living with HIV

 November 7, 2017

-In the United States, it is estimated that 1.1 million people are living with HIV.
+It is estimated that 1.1 million people in the United States are living with HIV.
 Of those, 1 in 7 do not know they are infected.
 The number of new HIV diagnoses fell 19% from 2005 to 2014.
-Because HIV testing has remained stable or increased in recent years, this decrease in diagnoses suggests a true decline in new infections.
+Because HIV testing rates have remained stable or increased in recent years, this decrease in diagnoses suggests a true decline in new infections.
 The statistics in the Southern United States are not as promising.
-In 2015, the South accounted for 52% of the 18,303 new AIDS diagnoses in the United States, followed by the Northeast 18%, the West 17%, and the Midwest 12%.
+In 2015, the South accounted for 52% of the 18,303 new AIDS diagnoses in the United States, followed by the Northeast with 18%, the West 17%, and the Midwest with 12%.
 In 2015, the rate of new AIDS diagnoses was 7.9 in the South, 5.9 in the Northeast, 4.1 in the West, and 3.4 in the Midwest.
 Of the 6,721 deaths attributed directly to HIV or AIDS in 2014, 53% were in the South, 19% were in the Northeast, 17% were in the West, and 11% were in the Midwest.

-Florida statistics are more alarming, being ranked 1st among the 50 states in the number of HIV diagnosis in 2015.
+The statistics for Florida are more alarming, with that state ranked 1st among the 50 states in the number of HIV diagnoses in 2015.
 This year the number of reported HIV cases in Florida has jumped 23 percent, the biggest increase in a continuing upward trend that began in 2012 after several years of decrease.
-The proportion of Floridians infected with the disease is at its highest in seven years.
-Increases in new infections are present in almost all counties of the state.
-A review of all counties in Florida shows that the highest new infection rates are in Miami-Dade County with 47%, followed by Broward 41.5%, Orange 35.5%, and Hillsborough 30%.
+The proportion of Floridians infected with HIV is at its highest level in 7 years.
+Increases in new infections are present in almost every county of the state.
+A review of all counties in Florida shows that the highest rates of new infections are in Miami-Dade County with 47%, followed by Broward with 41.5%, Orange with 35.5%, and Hillsborough with 30%.

 For the dental profession, the state statistics are of particular importance.
 In the absence of antiretroviral therapy (ART), oral manifestations are the earliest significant indicators of HIV infection.
 Oral lesions are common (30–80%) in patients infected by the HIV virus and may indicate an impairment in the patient's general health status.